Codecademy/docs/content/python/concepts/file-methods/terms/readline/readline.md

 ---
-Title: ".readline()"
+Title: '.readline()'
-Description: "Returns the first line of content from an open file."
+Description: 'Returns the first line of content from an open file.'
 Subjects:
-  - "Computer Science"
+  - 'Computer Science'
-  - "Data Science"
+  - 'Data Science'
 Tags:
-  - "Files"
+  - 'Files'
-  - "Methods"
+  - 'Methods'
-  - "Functions"
+  - 'Functions'
-  - "Strings"
+  - 'Strings'
 CatalogContent:
-  - "learn-python-3"
+  - 'learn-python-3'
-  - "paths/computer-science"
+  - 'paths/computer-science'
-  - "paths/data-science"
+  - 'paths/data-science'
 ---

 Returns the first line of content from an open file.